How we Maximize our Spiritual Potential-

 We live in a culture where self-worship is the religion of choice.

 Romans one promises that rejecting God and embracing self-worship turns people made in the image of God into fools (Daniel 4).
-Sad parodies of who they could have been, people who inevitably hurt others, degrade themselves and ultimately run the risk of sinning themselves into extinction (Romans 1:18-32).
+When a person embraces self-worship they become sad parodies of who they could have been.
+They become people who inevitably hurt people, degrade themselves and ultimately run the risk of sinning themselves into extinction (Romans 1:18-32).

 It’s kind of where we’re living right now as a culture.